refractproject/refract-spec/refract-spec.md

 1. When referencing remote elements, an absolute URL or relative URL MAY be used
 1. When a URL fragment exists in the URL given, it references the element with the matching `id` in the given namespace.
 The URL fragment MAY need to be URL decoded before making a match.
 1. When a URL fragment does not exist, the URL references the root element
-1. When the `prefix` is used, it references an element in a defined prefixed namespace
 1. When `path` is used, it references the given property of the referenced element
 1. When `path` is used in an element that includes the data of the link (such as with `ref`), the referenced path MAY need to be converted to a refract structure in order to be valid